 When a private investor sells property (real estate, stock, etc.) and earns a capital gain, the investor must typically pay federal capital gains taxes.
 For high-wealth investors, the capital gains tax rate can be assumed to be 20% of the gain (for 2018).
 However, if the investor instead turns around and reinvests the capital gain into designated “opportunity zone property,” then the capital gains taxes due are deferred.
 That is, the investor doesn’t have to pay those capital gains taxes until 2026 or the year the Opportunity Zone (OZ) property is sold, whichever is sooner.
 The longer the investor holds on to the OZ property without selling it, the greater the benefits.

-- After holding the OZ property for 7 years, the deferred taxes are reduced an additional 5%.
+- After holding the OZ property for 5 years, the deferred taxes are reduced by 10%.
 In 2026, the deferred taxes must be paid even if the investor continues to hold the OZ property.
 Thus, to receive the 10% tax reduction, OZ investments must be made by the end of 2021.
 (Note: investments made before 2020 received an additional 5% reduction.)

 - If the OZ property is held for even longer—ten years or more—then there will be no capital gains tax on any gain that is realized when the OZ property is sold.